 Opened in 2021, Summit One is the newest and shiniest (literally, bring sunglasses) observatory on the skyline.
 Located in the brand new commercial tower, One Vanderbilt, it’s in a super convenient location that’s reachable from Grand Central Terminal.

 If you do go, make sure to enjoy every inch of it!
-The experience starts with Ascent, their exterior glass-floor elevators, and once you walk out you enter a room full of mirrors and unobstructed views of the Chrysler Building (east) and Empire State Building (south).
+The experience is called “Air” and starts with Transcendence 1 after you jet 91 floors in 43 seconds.
+Once you walk out of the elevators you enter a room full of mirrors and unobstructed views of the Chrysler Building (east) and Empire State Building (south).

 Address: 285 Fulton Street